0sami0/Advanced-MT5-Trading-Bot/README.md

 ## Disclaimer

 This software is for educational and demonstration purposes only.
 Automated trading involves significant risk.
 I am not responsible for any financial losses incurred from using this bot.

+This strategy was profitable for a period but ultimately failed due to a catastrophic loss during an unexpected market trend.
+This project taught me a critical lesson in the dangers of Martingale-style risk and the importance of implementing a system-wide stop-loss.
+My future work focuses on developing strategies with a more robust risk management framework.